Carl Benedikt Frey: Research

-In 2013, Frey, together with Oxford professor Michael Osborne, co-authored “The Future of Employment: How Susceptible Are Jobs to Computerization”, estimating that 47% of jobs are at risk of automation.
-With over 10,000 citations according to Google Scholar, the study’s methodology has been used by President Barack Obama's Council of Economic Advisors, the Bank of England, the World Bank, as well as a popular risk-prediction tool by the BBC.
+In 2013, Frey, together with Oxford professor Michael Osborne, co-authored "The Future of Employment: How Susceptible Are Jobs to Computerization", estimating that 47% of jobs are at risk of automation.
+With over 17,000 citations according to Google Scholar, the study's methodology has been used by President Barack Obama's Council of Economic Advisors, the Bank of England, the World Bank, as well as a popular risk-prediction tool by the BBC.
 In 2019, it was debated on HBO's Last Week Tonight with John Oliver.

 The Frey and Osborne study has often been taken to imply an employment apocalypse.
 For example, Yuval Noah Harari, Kai-Fu Lee, Richard David Precht and Martin Ford have argued that societies need to prepare for a jobless future, citing Frey and Osborne.
 However, this is not what the study actually suggests.
-In an interview with Martin Wolf, Frey made clear that their study should not be taken to mean the end of work.
+In an interview with Martin Wolf, Frey made clear that their study should not be taken to mean the end of work, but rather the potential for certain tasks to be automated.

-In a recent retrospective on the ensuing debate, The Economist referred to him as “an accidental doom-monger” and pointed out that Frey is in fact much more optimistic than he had been made out to be.
+In a retrospective (published in 2019) on the ensuing debate, The Economist referred to him as "an accidental doom-monger" and pointed out that Frey is in fact much more optimistic than he had been made out to be.
+In 2023, he published a co-authored essay in The Economist arguing that the latest wave of Generative AI benefits lower-skilled workers.

+Reflecting on their 2013 paper in the light of the wave of Generative AI, Frey and Osborne revisited their estimates in 2024 in an article titled "Generative AI and the Future of Work: A Reappraisal."
+They note, for example, that as chatbots continue to improve, the ability to communicate effectively face-to-face will become more important as a skill.
+In their words, "If your AI-written love letters read just like everybody else’s, you had better do well on the first date."
+They also argue that while AI systems are adept at remixing and reassembling existing works, their capacity for creativity has limits.
+The reason AI can write letters in the style of William Shakespeare is that Shakespeare existed, providing clear benchmarks.
+But in the absence of such benchmarks, what do you optimise for?
+This is, they argue, were much of human creativity resides.

-The economics bibliographic database IDEAS/RePEc ranks him among the top 5% of economists under a number of criteria.
+The economics bibliographic database IDEAS/RePEc ranks him among the top 0.5% of economists under a number of criteria.

+As of May 2025, Frey's research was cited more than 22,500 times according to Google Scholar.